-More often than not, memory usage won’t be an issue for relatively small arrays.
-If you think it will be, try the smaller types but ensure that all elements and the results of future operations on those elements will not exceed the maximum size of the chosen type.
+More often than not, memory usage on a modern PC won’t be an issue for relatively small arrays.
+If you think it will be, try the smaller types.
+You must ensure that all elements and the results of future operations on those elements will not exceed the maximum size of the chosen type.

-np.float64 by default.
-If you can spare some precision and the performance and memory usage are paramount, use something smaller.
+np.float64 by default unless you have a good reason to use something else.
+E.g., if you can spare some precision, and performance and memory usage are of the essence, use something smaller.

-Let’s explore how the float size affects precision in the REPL:
+Let’s explore how the float size affects precision:

-float128 type as can be seen in the last example.
-This will probably give an error if you’re on Windows, but Linux and MacOS should support it.
+float128 type on Linux and MacOS, as can be seen in the example.
+It will probably give an error if you’re on Windows.

 Using NumPy arrays